 Vocabulary and language development at 3-4 years

 Your child will learn thousands of new words.
 He learns words by listening to you and other adults and guessing from context.
 He also learns from new experiences and from listening to stories read out loud.
 He’ll still understand many more words than he says.

-She’ll learn and use a lot more connecting words (such as ‘because’, ‘and’, ‘if’).
-She’ll also learn more and more number words, words about emotions, names for groups of things (for example, ‘vegetables’ and ‘animals’) and family terms (‘aunty’, ‘brother’).
-By age four, she might know one or more colours and some contrasting concepts, such as longer and bigger.
+Your child will learn and use a lot more connecting words – for example, ‘because’, ‘and’, ‘if’.
+She’ll also learn more and more number words, names for groups of things – for example, ‘vegetables’, ‘animals’ – and family terms – for example, ‘aunty’, ‘brother’.
+She might be able to name basic emotions like ‘happy’, ‘sad’ and ‘angry’.

-Sentences and grammar
+Sentences and grammar in language development

 At this age, your child might tell stories that follow a theme and often have a beginning and end.
 He’ll often need a lot of prompting from grown-ups to keep the story moving.
 For example, ‘And what did the cat do then?’